dushankw/rmit-usap-2016/README.md

 ParameterKey=KeyName,ParameterValue=sXXXXXXX
 ```

+If you are feeling creative, modify the CloudFormation to restrict the security groups to the RMIT IP space (`131.170.0.0/16`)

+Groups that are open to the world are acceptable in a learning environment, but never in production!

 ### Connecting to the Instance

 Get the public hostname from the Stack Outputs

 `aws cloudformation describe-stacks --stack-name sXXXXXXX --query 'Stacks[*].Outputs'`

+(If you don't see a PublicDnsName make sure your VPC has DNS Hostnames enabled)

 ```
 [